 You might think that as you enter midlife, you have missed the opportunity to correct your vision.

-Well it might surprise you to know that there is not an upper limit for laser eye surgery and people in their 50s and 60s can enjoy all the benefits of vision correction just as much as someone in their 30s.
+Well, it might surprise you to know that there is not an upper limit for laser eye surgery and people in their 50s and 60s can enjoy all the benefits of vision correction just as much as someone in their 30s.

-Considerations for the over 50’s
+Considerations for the over 50s

 Whilst this will not stop you from having laser eye surgery, it should be checked before you go ahead.
-Cataracts can change your vision, and can cause changes that disrupt your current prescription.
+Cataracts can change your vision and can cause changes that disrupt your current prescription.
 This would undo all the good work your laser eye surgery has done, so get your eyes checked for cataracts before going ahead with anything.

 What sounds like a frightening, medical term is actually a completely normal condition which the majority of people will experience at some point once they pass the age of 40.
 Presbyopia is where your eyes have trouble focussing on near objects, and can often be characterised by the glasses wearer who takes their lenses off to read the paper.